Investigating Anharmonicities in Polarization-Orientation Raman Spectra of Acene Crystals with Machine Learning: Results and discussion

 The experimental results in Fig. \ref{fig:fitting_combined} show a clear change of the PO-dependence with temperature of the $B_g^{(1)}$ and $B_g^{(3)}$ modes in the parallel configuration.
 The largest change is seen in going from 220 K to 290 K. A similar effect is present for the $A_g^{(2)}$ mode in experiment, but less pronounced.
-In all cases, the effect can be described as a gradual "loss" of the oscillation pattern with increasing temperature.
+In all cases, the effect can be described as a gradual loss of the oscillation pattern with increasing temperature.
 When comparing to our simulated, anharmonic PO-maps, we do not find a one-to-one, quantitative correspondence of this phenomenon.
 In some cases the trend is reproduced correctly, such as the $A_g^{(2)}$ mode, where the oscillation pattern is indeed less pronounced at higher temperatures in both experiment and theory in the parallel configuration.
 In the case of the $B_g^{(1)}$ and $B_g^{(3)}$ modes, which show a strong loss of polarization dependence in experiment, our simulated pattern is not affected by temperature.
 Nonetheless, we observe variations of the PO pattern in the $B_g^{(2)}$ mode, with a consistent trend of gradual attenuation of the oscillation pattern with increasing temperature.
-Given the analysis in Section~\ref{sec:mix-broad}, we would expect that modes $B_g^{(1)}$ and $B_g^{(2)}$ would both show the effect of temperature due to their coupling, but we only observe changes in $B_g^{(2)}$.
-These observations further underline the difficulties of interpreting the fitted PO-Raman maps.

-In our simulations, the $A_g^{(1)}$ mode shows variations in the PO pattern with temperature, although we attribute a portion of this variation to the change in the relative magnitudes of the diagonal components of the Raman tensor, discussed in Section~\ref{sec:quasiharm} and shown in Fig.~\ref{fig:harmonic}.
-In the perpendicular configuration of Fig.~\ref{fig:fitting_combined}b, $A_g^{(1)}$ and $B_g^{(2)}$ still show subtle deviations in the simulated patterns.
+In the perpendicular configuration of Fig.~\ref{fig:fitting_combined}b, $B_g^{(2)}$ still shows subtle deviations in the simulated patterns.
 In contrast, the experimental data is substantially less clear regarding the temperature dependence of the PO patterns when the perpendicular geometry is employed.
-In this experimental geometry, changes are still observed for $B_g^{(1)}$ and $B_g^{(3)}$, but no monotonic trend can be identified with the increasing temperature.
+In this geometry, changes are still observed in experiment for $B_g^{(1)}$ and $B_g^{(3)}$, but no monotonic trend can be identified with the increasing temperature.
+We proceed with a deeper theoretical analysis of these observations.